-FootGolf, which combines the popular sports of soccer and golf has debuted at the Heart of America Golf Academy’s “The Rock” golf course.
-Heart of America Golf Academy, a City of Kansas City, Missouri Parks & Recreation Department facility, and Orion Management Solutions, facility manager, are excited to bring this exciting new sport to the State of Missouri.
+FootGolf, which combines the popular sports of soccer and golf has debuted at the Heart of America Golf Course's “The Rock” golf course.
+Heart of America Golf Course, a City of Kansas City, Missouri Parks & Recreation Department facility, and Orion Management Solutions, facility manager, are excited to bring this exciting new sport to the State of Missouri.

 FootGolf uses golf's basic model including tee boxes, greens, bunkers, hazards and 18 holes of play.
 Scorecards display par scores for each hole as in regular golf.
 The sport is governed by the Federation for International FootGolf and has grown primarily internationally.